MickMarch/pyber_analysis/README.md

 ### Restructuring of Datasets

-Merging the datasets on the "city name" was an important first step to get all the data into one data frame:
+Merging the datasets on the "city" column was an important first step to get all the data into one data frame:

 ![merged_data_example](/analysis/merged_data_example.png)